|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 With baby carrots and frozen peas, you can have an updated version of the classic peas and carrots side dish on the table in minutes.
-This classic 3-ingredient recipe is loved by everyone, especially small children.
+Using baby carrots means no peeling or chopping is required, and frozen peas only need to cook for a couple of minutes.
+This colorful three-ingredient recipe is loved by everyone, especially small children.
+It's quick enough for a weeknight meal, but pretty enough to be a holiday side dish.

+Simply seasoned with butter, salt, and pepper, peas and carrots pairs nicely with almost any main dish.
 You can make this recipe more interesting if you'd like by adding some seasonings.
 For a spicy twist, add some chili powder and cumin, or a bit of cayenne pepper and some chopped jalapeños.
-For a classic, mild version, add some dried thyme leaves or some fresh basil.
+For a mild version, add some dried thyme leaves, fresh chopped parsley, or fresh basil leaves.
+The butter can be swapped for heart-healthy olive oil.

-You could add other vegetables to this recipe if you'd like.
-Some fresh broccoli florets, chopped red bell peppers, or frozen yellow corn would add be good additions.
+You could add other vegetables to this recipe for a vegetable medley.
+Fresh broccoli florets, chopped red bell peppers, or frozen yellow corn would be good additions.
 But don't fiddle with the recipe too much; this is meant to be a simple side dish.

 - 1 (16-ounce) package baby carrots